Skip to main content

 This means is they've been excluded from reporting for whatever reason.
 It could be long-term sick, maternity/paternity leave, or something unspecified.

-We’ve now done everything we can in Report Builder, and you’ll end up with something like this, so export your report:
+We’ve now done everything we can in Report Builder, and you’ll end up with something like this, so Export your report:

 You could email this to someone else if you need to, if you’re completing this whole exercise then just export the file to your computer: